lolalongo11/monkees/README.md

 I used the code from https://codepen.io/nebo/pen/ONXejO courtesy of nebo to style my gallery.html and css.

 For help with the Audio element I went to https://www.w3schools.com/tags/tag_audio.asp.
+Code for video header was provided for by https://startbootstrap.com/snippets/video-header/